jayavarman1/Jayavarman1/README.md

 # 👋 Welcome to My GitHub Profile!

-I'm a **Computer Science Engineer** with a deep passion for **Data Science** and uncovering valuable insights from data.
-I enjoy diving into data projects—from cleaning and exploration to building powerful machine learning models.
+I'm a Computer Science Engineer fueled by a deep passion for Data Science and transforming raw data into meaningful insights.
+I thrive on building end-to-end data solutions—from cleaning and exploration to creating and deploying powerful machine learning models.
+Whether it's solving complex problems or visualizing trends, I'm always excited to let the data tell its story.

 ---